Keyboard shortcuts

 • nb_racks: the number of racks modelled from previous parameters - unit: # of racks

-To compute racks_per_square_meter_ratio we consider a sample rack: 19 inches large, 42 inches deep, (and 42 Units high but this is not relevant in this formula).
+To compute racks_per_square_meter_ratio we consider a sample average rack1: 19 inches large, 42 inches deep, (and 42 Units high but this is not relevant in this formula).

 Let’s consider: